 PAGSE is a cooperative association of more than 25 national organizations in Science and Engineering, representing approximately 50,000 individual members from the industry, academia, and government sectors.
 It was formed in June 1995 at the invitation of the Academy of Science of the Royal Society of Canada to represent the Canadian science and engineering community to the Government of Canada.
 CMOS is a member of this association.

-Here are the reports on the activities of the Partnership Group for Science and Engineering (PAGSE) and invoice for the Canadian Meteorological and Oceanographic Society.
+Here are the reports on the activities of the Partnership Group for Science and Engineering (PAGSE):

 All activities of the Consortium are conducted with volunteers from the constituent member societies and organizations.
 A six-member steering committee provides the planning and leadership for the CCR and reports to the Consortium at regularly scheduled monthly meetings of the member representatives.